Acclaimed actor Jason Bateman

 Critics have accused Bateman, David Cross, and Tony Hale of defending Jeffrey Tambor's erratic behavior on the set of Arrested Development, a role in which they all played.
 Bateman tried to quell the controversy in a May 2018 cast interview with The New York Times.

 "Again, I don't mean to minimize the issue or make excuses for it, but it's extremely common in the entertainment industry to have people who are, quote, 'difficult.'
-Furthermore, when you're in a position of power to hire new staff, You Develop Morals, Work Habits, and an Awareness of Why These Are Important Because this process of [expletive] that we engage in—you know, creating an artificial existence—is inherently vague.
+Furthermore, when you're in a position of power to hire new staff, Character development, good work habits, and an appreciation for the value of one's efforts are among the many benefits of working.
+Because this process of [expletive] that we engage in—you know, creating an artificial existence—is inherently vague.
 It's strange, and it fosters abnormal behavior and mental processes in some people. "

 Jessica Walter, who was present for the interview, fought back tears as she talked about Tambor, insisting that the two had made up after the incident.

 She admitted, "Verbally, yes, he (Tambor) harassed me, but he did apologize," adding, "Jason says this happens all the time."
 But I've never had anyone yell at me like that on a set in all my years of working here—like, almost sixty years.
 It's a challenge, but I've managed to get past it.
-Right now, I'm letting it go. on behalf of The New York Times "
+Right now, I'm letting it go. for New York Times "

 Each of the three men apologized to Walter within a few days of the interview.
 Bateman admitted in retrospect that his attempt to determine what motivated Tambor's actions was an overreach.
 When asked about the importance of respect at work, Bateman was quoted in an interview with Time as saying, "I always thought it was important for people to treat one another with respect at work, no matter what industry you're in."
 The whole thing has given me the opportunity to hone my listening skills, which I use to this day. "